 • If you choose to take part in this study, you will be asked for permission to store samples (including cells and DNA) in the Oxford Vaccine Centre Biobank.
 This is a collection of samples, like a library, and allows the samples to be stored once this study is finished.
-You will be provided with a separate Biobank Information Sheet to obtain further information about this 'library' and a consent form.
 You can choose to say no to the biobank but continue with this study.
 If you decide not to consent for the biobank, the remaining samples will be destroyed.